NJ Transit: Passaic–Bergen–Hudson Transit Project

-The Passaic–Bergen–Hudson Transit Project would reintroduce passenger service on the New York, Susquehanna and Western Railway right-of-way in Passaic, Bergen and Hudson counties between Hawthorne and Hackensack, as well as extending service to connect to the Hudson-Bergen Light Rail in North Bergen.
+The Passaic–Bergen–Hudson Transit Project would reintroduce passenger service on the New York, Susquehanna and Western Railway right-of-way in Passaic, Bergen and Hudson counties between Hawthorne and Hackensack, as well as extending service to connect to the Hudson–Bergen Light Rail in North Bergen.
 The project is currently in its initial study phase.

 Monmouth-Ocean-Middlesex (MOM)

 The Monmouth-Ocean-Middlesex (MOM) line is a proposed south and central New Jersey commuter rail route to New Brunswick, Newark and New York's Penn Station.
 This would restore service previously provided by the Central Railroad of New Jersey with similar station sequences.
-Prior to 1941 cancellation the CNJ operated Blue Comet trains (Jersey City-Atlantic City) and some local trains on this route.
+Prior to the 1941 cancellation, the CNJ operated Blue Comet trains (Jersey City-Atlantic City) and some local trains on this route.

 The line was originally proposed by the Ocean County Board of Chosen Freeholders in March 1980.
 It would run on a 40.1-mile rail corridor and would provide diesel commuter rail service from Monmouth Junction (South Brunswick), where the Jamesburg Branch partially joins the Northeast Corridor (NEC), south to Lakehurst in the interior of northern Ocean County.
 As of 2006, the line was opposed by Jamesburg and Monroe Township.

 From Monmouth Junction the line would continue southeast to Jamesburg, Monroe, Englishtown, Manalapan, Freehold Borough, Freehold Township, Howell and Farmingdale.
 A new rail connection would be required in Farmingdale.
 It would proceed southward from Farmingdale to Lakehurst, passing through Howell, Lakewood, Jackson, Toms River, Townships, and Lakehurst/Manchester.
 Trains would also operate on the NEC between Monmouth Junction and Newark.
 Passengers for New York would transfer at Newark.
 Eight new stations and a train storage yard would be constructed.

 In mid-February 2008, New Jersey Governor Jon Corzine withdrew the Monmouth Junction alignment from the MOM Plan.
 Corzine opted to endorse the two remaining alternate alignments (via Red Bank or Matawan-Freehold, the latter which is currently part of the Henry Hudson Rail Trail).
 NJT is still planning to study all the routes as to not delay action further on the EIS, and says all three routes are still up for evaluation, although it will take the Governor's comments into consideration.

-In late May 2009 representatives of the three counties agreed to back one potential route from Ocean County to Red Bank, instead of to Monmouth Junction, ending years of stalemate.
+In late May 2009, representatives of the three counties agreed to back one potential route from Ocean County to Red Bank, instead of to Monmouth Junction, ending years of stalemate.
 Under that compromise, the line's southern terminus would be in Lakehurst, and it would run through Lakewood along existing freight tracks to join the North Jersey Coast Line in Red Bank.
 It also includes the possibility of a spur between Freehold and Farmingdale.

 In August 2010, NJT received $534,375 in Federal Funds to investigate the possibilities of a MOM line.
 Since that time there has been no further advancement of the project.
 The inertia is partially attributed to the cancellation of the Access to the Region's Core project.